 Siân Echard, University of British Columbia

-OCTOBER 2012: THIS PAGE IS BEING RENOVATED; PLEASE CHECK BACK SHORTLY FOR MORE LINKS
+FEBRUARY 2014: THIS PAGE IS BEING RENOVATED; PLEASE CHECK BACK LATER FOR MORE LINKS

 |While we are reading only Gower’s English work, he wrote major poems in three languages: English, French, and Latin.
 His tomb shows his head resting on these three books, the Vox Clamantis, the Speculum Meditantis (the Latin title for his French poem, the Mirour de l'Omme), and the Confessio Amantis.
 You can pay a virtual visit to Gower’s tomb by going to the website of Southwark Cathedral in London: this cathedral was, in Gower’s day, the Priory of St. Mary Overeys, and Gower had a close association with it.
 The tomb has been moved from its original site in the church, and the repainting is modern, based on earlier descriptions.|